tektoncd/pipeline/.github/pull_request_template.md

 Describe your changes here- ideally you can get that description straight from your descriptive commit message(s)!

-In addition, categorize the changes you're making using the "/kind" Prow command, such as:
+In addition, categorize the changes you're making using the "/kind" Prow command, example:

-/kind bug
-/kind documentation
-/kind feature
+/kind <kind>

--->
+Supported kinds are: bug, cleanup, design, documentation, failing-test, feature, flake, misc, question, tep -->

 # Submitter Checklist